jmilet/jmilet.github.io/_posts/2014-05-20-00-rabbitmq-basics.markdown

 I should be writing about the second day of the feed's app, but before that I would like to document an small proof of concept with RabbitMQ.

-RabbitMQ is an amazing messaging system writen in Erlang that you can access from any language.
+RabbitMQ is an amazing messaging system written in Erlang that you can access from any language.
 These are my notes about it.
 If you actually want to learn RabbitMQ, please read RabbitMQ in Action.

 Clearly RabbitMQ it's going to change the way I look at some kind of problems.

-## Installation
+# Installation

 Just go to the RabbitMQ download page and look for the binary tar file.